• Email

 Gluten-Free Fruit Pizza Recipe

-The base of this fruit pizza is a giant gluten-free sugar cookie.
+The base of this fruit pizza is a giant gluten-free sugar cookie!
 I suppose you could call it a gluten-free cookie pizza, but it's so much more than that.
-Topped with cream cheese frosting and piles of ripe strawberries, raspberries, blackberries, and blueberries, this is the stuff of summer dreams.

 Gluten-Free Fruit Pizza with Almond Flour

-This gluten-free fruit pizza recipe works best baked on a 12-14 inch pizza pan, but if you don't have one, you can bake it either on a parchment-lined pizza stone or press it out into a freeform oval on a baking sheet!
+This recipe works best baked on a 12-14 inch pizza pan, but if you don't have one, you can bake it either on a parchment-lined pizza stone or press it out into a freeform oval on a baking sheet!
 If your pizza pan is not non-stick, I would recommend a round of parchment paper underneath just to be safe.

 You can top the gluten-free dessert pizza with any combination of fruit: berries, stone fruit, kiwi, mango, grapes.
 Go with your favorites and what you can get your hands on, but don't skip the strawberries!
 Paired with the sugar cookie crust and cream cheese frosting, strawberries give it a cheesecake meets strawberry shortcake vibe that makes them the star of the pizza pie.